ShamrockCircuits/KiCad_Component_DB/RLY/readme.md

-PWR - Power Component Library
+RLY - Relay Component Library

 Please check that your device is listed below before adding it to this library.
 Check that the component type does not already exist in a different library before adding below.